Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   The dots inside the 'circle' represent the tweets that have been classified as 'tweet talking about disaster' by the model." %}
   </center>

-  Here the model correctly classified most of the green dots, but there are many dots inside the circle are red.
+  Here the model correctly classified all of the green dots, but there are many dots inside the circle are red.
+We can define what the recall and precision are using this example.
+The recall (or recall score) is the fraction of green dots that are in the circle (ie correctly classified): In this example it would be $$100\%$$ since all the green dots are in the circle.
+The precision is the fraction of dots in the circle that are green: Here it would be less than $$50\%$$ since most of the dot in the circle are red.
+Ideally we would like a model to have a high recall **and** a high precision.

 ### Cleaning process